-Bethnal Green Underground Tube Station, London
+Bethnal Green Undergound, London

 During World War II, Bethnal Green Tube station was one of the few stations that were the obvious choice for shelter when air raids were being carried out.
-The station has 5,000 bunks and at times it can hold 7,000 people.
+The station has 5,000 bunks, and at times it can hold 7,000 people.
 The station saved many lives during the Blitz; however, it also became the site of one of the worst civilian disasters of the war.

-Following the heavy bombing of German forces on March 3rd 1943, Londoners flocked through the streets and into the underground shelters and when the air raid sirens sounded to announce another raid, almost 500 people were already inside the station.
-Further into the evening, more than 1500 people were ushered in to the stations.
-It was also raining during that time and the steps were wet and slippery.
+Following the heavy bombing of German forces on March 3rd 1943, Londoners flocked through the streets and into the underground shelters.
+When the air raid sirens sounded to announce another raid, almost 500 people were already inside the station.
+Further into the evening, more than 1500 people were ushered into the stations.
+It was also raining during that time, and the steps were wet and slippery.

-Ghosts of Bethnal Green Station, London
+Ghosts at Bethnal Green Station

 The tragedy in the tube left an indelible print on the station and the people who work there.
-A very famous story is of one man who was working in the station and was getting ready to call it a night.
-The last train had departed and all the staff had gone home, apart from him.
+A very famous story is of a man who was working in the station and was getting ready to call it a night.
+The last train had departed, and all the staff had gone home, apart from him.
 He secured the station, turned off the lights and went back to his office to finish off some paperwork.

 The same sounds have been heard by staff at night on many occasions.